kcl-lang/kcl-lang.io/versioned_docs/version-0.4.6/user_docs/getting-started/intro.md

 ![](/img/docs/user_docs/intro/kcl-overview.png)

-Through KCL compiler, language tools, IDE, and multilingual APIs, you can use KCL in the following scenarios:

-+ **Configuration & Automation**: Abstract and manage configurations of different scales including small-scale configuration (application, network, micro service, database, monitoring, CI/CD pipeline and etc.), large-scale cloud native kubernetes configuration and automation.
-In addition, through [KCL OpenAPI tools](/docs/tools/cli/openapi/) and KCL's package management capabilities, we can fully abstract and reuse existing models.
-+ **Security & Compliance**: Utilize the ability of KCL dynamic parameters to define, update, share, and execute policies using code.
-Manage policies by leveraging KCL code based automation rather than relying on manual processes, which allow teams to move faster and reduce the likelihood of errors due to human error.
-+ **Intent Description**: KCL can be used to describe tools, scripts and workflows, and it accesses a customized engine to consume and execute intentions.

 Besides, KCL is a modern high-level domain language, which is a compiled, static and strongly typed language.
 It provides developers with the ability to write **configuration (config)**, **modeling abstraction (schema)**, **logic (lambda)**, and **policies (rule)** as the core elements through recording and functional language design.

 ![](/img/docs/user_docs/intro/kcl-concepts.png)

 KCL tries to provide runtime-independent programmability and does not natively provide system functions such as threads and IO, but supports functions for cloud-native operation scenarios, and tries to provide stable, secure, low-noise, low-side effect, easy-to-automate and easy-to-govern programming support for solving domain problems.

-Unlike client runtime written in GPL, KCL programs usually run and generate low-level data and are integrated into the client-side tools, which can provide a left-shifted stability guarantee by testing and validation of KCL code separately before pushing to runtime.
-KCL code can also be compiled into a wasm module, which could be integrated into the server runtime after full testing.

 In summary, KCL has the following characteristics: